 During that tumultuous first week in Clinton, one of the speakers at an evening rally that Kasper couldn't attend because he was in jail was retired admiral John Crommelin, who had traveled from Alabama to be there.
 "You may not see it," Crommelin told the crowd, "but someday a statue will be erected on this courthouse lawn to John Kasper."

 Of course, no statue of John Kasper has been erected in Clinton or anywhere else.
-Kasper was vilified and punished at the time, and then discarded down the memory hole of history-very few in our time know about him and what he did over a half century ago.
+Kasper was vilified and punished at the time, and then discarded down the memory hole of history-very few in our time know about him and what he did a half century ago.
 As we conventionally look at things, the person the audience listening to Kasper's speech that first night in Clinton was right: his cause was hopeless, and he failed.
 John Kasper was no match for the government and the military and the media.
 Clinton High school was desegregated, as were the other schools in East Tennessee.
 The vast majority of people think that was a good thing, and those who know about him think that John Kasper was a misguided and foolish and bad man.
 I'll let readers of this writing make that own call about that.

 What I'll offer here is that, whatever the merits of Kasper's outlook and actions, he was in significant ways an admirable man in those years.
-And even more fundamentally, in those years John Kasper was a man, period-John Kasper was a man.

-John Kasper put himself out there, he acted, he took risks, and that's admirable.
+John Kasper put himself out there, he acted, he took risks.
 Ezra Pound said about Kasper, "Well, at least he's a man of action, and doesn't sit around looking at his navel."
-Just twenty-six years old, John Kasper packed his suit and the literature he had printed up and got in his car and drove alone to Clinton, Tennessee.
+Just 26-years-old, John Kasper packed his suit and the literature he had printed up and got in his car and drove alone to Clinton, Tennessee.
 He could have stayed home, but he didn't stay home.
+That's admirable.

 I define integrity as living in alignment with your most cherished beliefs and engaging what you consider to be the most important things.
 John Kasper had integrity.
+That's admirable.

-To me, courage is doing what is right whatever the consequences and in spite of apprehension and fear.
+To me, courage is doing what is right as you see it, whatever the consequences and in spite of apprehension and fear.
 Kasper had to know that he was going to get attacked hard for what he was about to do, and he did get attacked hard, and he had to be scared, and yet he went forward anyway.
 John Kasper had courage.
+That's admirable.